How the idea of life-based learning came about

 The final test was to see if an existing subject-based curriculum model could be accommodated within my alternative life-based model.
 I rearranged the content of the National Curriculum in England, the curriculum with which I am most familiar.

-The subjects of the National Curriculum in England are English, mathematics, science, design and technology, history, geography, art and design, music, physical education, computing and a foreign language.
+The subjects of the National Curriculum in England are English, mathematics, science, design and technology, history, geography, art and design, music, physical education, computing, a foreign language and PSHE (Personal, Social, Health and Economic Education).

 I found that the National Curriculum in England is comprehensively accommodated by the life-based approach, but that life-based learning opened up important additional learning material.